 Get a business insurance quote in 6 minutes**

-***On average it can take less than 6 minutes to complete an SME quote through Compare the Market based on data in November 2020.
+**On average it can take less than 6 minutes to complete a Business insurance quote through Compare the Market based on data in November 2020.